WU82777/Timu/README.md

 Your answer should be a positive integer or -
 Answer - for predefined symbols or other symbols that should not be present in the symbol table following the first pass.

+Answer:

-R0
+R0	   0
 D
 M
-END
+END	  3
 JLE
-counter
+counter	  4
-x
+x	    5
-LOOP
+LOOP	    6
 A
 JGT
 JMP